 She never came on strong.
 Not at first.
 She’d lightly tease the fuzzy edges of his dreams.
-Stroke the embers of his imagination.
+Stoke the embers of his imagination.
 Eventually, he’d lose himself in the seduction.
 The fire.
 Unaware of the world around him.
 Typing furiously.
 Images scorching the page.
 Fingers struggling to keep up with the drama playing out in his head.

-It seemed that sometimes running water drew her to him.
+It seemed that sometimes, running water drew her to him.
 Obviously, it wasn't his body.
 Not anymore.
 Not ever.
-He had after all, the frame of a writer, built through years of sitting - stooped over his typewriter - drinking black coffee, eating donuts or whatever his wife put in front of him.
+He had, after all, the frame of a writer, built through years of sitting - stooped over his typewriter - drinking black coffee, eating donuts or whatever his wife put in front of him.
 Some days, he was unaware that he had eaten at all.
 But the evidence was there.
 The empty cup, the smeared plate.